lancetipton/composer-wysiwyg/README.md

     ```js
       // * Import into code
         import ComposeIt from 'ComposeIt'
-        // Of only the methods you need
+        // Or only the methods you need
-        import { exec, init, registerTools, registerTheme, } from 'ComposeIt'
+        import { exec, init, registerTools, registerTheme } from 'ComposeIt'

       // * Require code
         const ComposeIt = require('ComposeIt')